openebs-archive/openebs-docs/docs/FAQ.md

 ```

-12.Restart the application pod:
+12. Restart the application pod using the following command.

 ```
 kubectl delete pod percona-b98f87dbd-nqssn
 ```

-13.Application pod should be in running state and you can use the resized volume.
+13. Application pod must be in running state and you can use the resized volume.